Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The first law will be a thermodynamical generalization of Eq.~\eqref{partialOmega}, describing the changes in the ADM quantities not only when the orbital frequency $\Omega$ varies with fixed masses, but also when the individual masses $m_\text{a}$ of the particles vary with fixed orbital frequency.
-That is, one compares together different conservative dynamics with different masses but the same frequency.
+The first law is a generalization of Eq.~\eqref{partialOmega}, describing the changes in the ADM quantities not only when the orbital frequency $\Omega$ varies with fixed masses, but also when the individual masses $m_\text{a}$ of the particles vary with fixed orbital frequency.
+That is, one compares together different conservative dynamics with different masses but the same orbital frequency.
 This situation is answered by the differential equations